GarnetSunset/Ishin-Machine-Translation/README.md

 Foas for doing obvious fixes

-Ryuhachii and psp from the Yakuza Modding server and cat-three for help with UI elements
+Ryuhachii, psp, quintilisart and cat-three for help with UI elements

 zarroboogs for helping extract text from eboot